VoluntasTua/scripture-study-guide/README.md

 ## On Translation

 Needless to say, most of us must approach most \(if not all\) of these texts in translation.
 So then the question arises: which translation to use?
 There is no definitive answer to this question.
 The short answer is: several.
 Some translations are objectively better than others, but no translation is perfect.
 Each translation is, to a certain extent, an interpretation.
 For the purposes of this course, I will prefer translations that are freely available online though I may make recommendations for translations that I particularly like even if they are not free.

+## On Commentary

+Some like to say that you should read scripture without commentary, that you should let it stand on its own and speak with its own voice.
+Taken to it's extreme, this is terrible advice.
+Those who promote this point of view are typically deeply steeped in their own religious tradition and dramatically underestimate the amount of tacit knowledge they have about their own scripture.
+For someone who grew up hearing about the stories of the Buddha, or Jesus, or Muhammad, perhaps commentary is unnecessary.

+On the other hand, too much commentary can also be a distraction.
+Academics often fall to the other extreme, taking on so many other points of view that the text itself gets crowded out by a sea of voices leaving no space for the reader to have her own experience of the text.

+In this guide, I try to strike a balance between the two.
+I try to give enough context to render the text comprehensible, but not so much as to be distracting.
+I rarely provide interpretations except where I think that they are particularly interesting, and even there, only tentatively.
+Ultimately, the meaning of the text lies with the reader.
+Other writers can only provide hints.